control-toolbox/.github/profile/README.md

 ## Getting started

-To solve you first optimal control problem using `OptimalControl.jl` package, please visit our [basic example tutorial](https://control-toolbox.org/docs/optimalcontrol/stable/tutorial-basic-example.html) or just copy-paste the following piece of code!
+To solve your first optimal control problem using `OptimalControl.jl` package, please visit our [basic example tutorial](https://control-toolbox.org/docs/optimalcontrol/stable/tutorial-basic-example.html) or just copy-paste the following piece of code!

 ```julia
 using OptimalControl